NirajanMahato/ReviveReads-Security/README.md

   - Password change
 - Helps users detect suspicious activity and respond quickly to potential threats.

+### 20. **Logout from All Devices (Session Invalidation)**

+- Users can log out from all devices/sessions with a single action.
+- All existing JWTs are invalidated by incrementing a session version in the database.
+- Prevents session hijacking and allows users to secure their account if a device is lost or compromised.

 ---

 ## Advanced Security Features